top of page

 2.jpg

-The Helen Fleisher Vocational School was built as a trade school for women.
+The Helen Fleisher Vocational School was built as a trade school for women replacing Philadelphia's Trade School for Women at Pine and Quince Streets (for the latter see outside link here).
 It became the Stoddart-Fleisher Junior High School; then a middle school; then the Philadelphia High School for Business and Tech until 2013; and presently serves as the Parkway Center City Middle College.
 PCCMC has a joint program with the Community College of Philadelphia (CCP) in which high school students can earn a high school diploma as well as an associate degree from CCP upon graduation from PCCMC.

 In this 1926 photo looking south down 13th Street, the cupola on top of the Girls’ Normal School can be seen on the left.